How classic car-friendly is your state?

 Total Grade: 820

-We looked at every form on the Kentucky DMV website and couldn’t find one for antique or historic vehicles, and there isn’t any designation for vintage or classic vehicles on the standard registration form, so registering a vintage car in Kentucky looks like it’s just like registering any other vehicle.
-There isn’t a safety or emissions inspection that a vintage plate would help you avoid anyway.
+We looked at every form on the Kentucky DMV website and couldn’t find one for antique or historic vehicles, and there isn’t any designation for vintage or classic vehicles on the standard registration form, so registering a vintage car in Kentucky looks like it’s just like registering anything else.
+Kentucky also offers a title for classic vehicle projects, so you can work on the vehicle until such time as it’s roadworthy, then apply to transfer that to a regular title with no salvage, junk, or rebuilt markings.

-There’s a good explanation of the title procedure on the DMV website worth looking at.
+There’s a good explanation of the title procedure on the DMV website that’s worth looking at.
 If you’re bringing a vehicle 25 years old or older into Kentucky from another state, you don’t necessarily need a title for it.
-The vehicle can be taken to a Sheriff’s office for VIN verification and then the owner can apply for a new Kentucky title.
+The vehicle can be taken to a sheriff’s office for VIN verification and then the owner can apply for a new Kentucky title.

 1. Minnesota